321mask/Live-Activities/README.md

 - Apple's [ActivityKit documentation](https://developer.apple.com/documentation/activitykit)
 - SF Symbols for icons
+- Icon Composer for the App Icon
 - CoreMotion framework for step tracking

 ---

-Made with ❤️ using SwiftUI and ActivityKit
+Made with ❤️ using SwiftUI, ActivityKit and WidgetKit